SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 This phrase concerns access to medicines and vaccines.
 The TRIPS agreement is the Agreement on Trade-Related Aspects of Intellectual Property Rights for all members of the WTO.
 The Doha declaration was an interpretative statement for TRIPS, added later in 2001, which covers several aspects of its implementation.
 This includes "compulsory licensing", which can be used to produce medicines without the agreement of the patent holder under certain circumstances.
 About health, from <a id="WTOdoha">[World Trade Organization, n.d.](#f17)</a>:
 > "In the declaration, ministers stress that it is important to implement and interpret the TRIPS Agreement in a way that supports public health — by promoting both access to existing medicines and the creation of new medicines.[...].
 It emphasizes that the TRIPS Agreement does not and should not prevent member governments from acting to protect public health."

-The structure is *agreements/IPR + medication + access*. `patents` is used in the plural as when singular it tends to have specific/biomedical uses. `vaccine inequity` is included as a standalone term that often refers to inequity in access to vaccines on a global scale (particularly in reference to covid19).
+The structure is *agreements/IPR + medicines + access*. `patents` is used in the plural as when singular it tends to have specific/biomedical uses. `vaccine inequity` is included as a standalone term that often refers to inequity in access to vaccines on a global scale (particularly in reference to covid19).

 ``` Ceylon =
 TS =